1. What is CSS History?

 3. W3C Recommendations For CSS

 Moving to the next section in this CSS tutorial is to discuss the various recommendations released by W3C.
-As explained in the HTML history article, there were fights among the browsers to lead the market.
+As explained in the HTML history article, there were fights among the browsers to dominate the market.
 Hence, these fights led them towards proprietary tags.
-In turn, there was a difficulty for the developers to consistently create the stylesheets.
-Although, certain developers got hacks to implement the style sheets with consistency in any browser.
-But it was very painful and demanded hard work.
-Therefore, W3C released the SOPs of HTML and CSS for the browsers and the developers to make the development consistent.

 3.1.
-W3C Recommendations, CSS1
+W3C Recommendations in CSS1

-The very first recommendations by W3C was made in 1996.
-This release initially minimized the burden of developers, although, a little bit.
-After this release, W3C formulated a group to particularly work for CSS recommendations and implementations.
-This may also be called as CSS level 1 or first level.
-Also, W3C no longer release or maintain the supports for CSS1.
-Following supports was released in that recommendation: Cascading Style Sheets CSS1 or Level 1 Supports List
+The very first draft of recommendations by W3C was made in 1996.
+Although this release initially minimized the headache of developers, a little bit.
+After this release, W3C formulated a group to work on CSS recommendations and implementations particularly.
+This may also be called as CSS1 or level 1.

 - Font properties